Phenylpropanoid: Cinnamic aldehydes and monolignols

 Reduction of the carboxylic acid functional groups in the cinnamic acids provides the corresponding aldehydes, such as cinnamaldehyde.
 Further reduction provides monolignols including coumaryl alcohol, coniferyl alcohol, and sinapyl alcohol, which vary only in their degree of methoxylation.
 The monolignols are monomers that are polymerized to generate various forms of lignin and suberin, which are used as a structural component of plant cell walls.

-The phenylpropenes, including eugenol, chavicol, safrole and estragole, are also derived from the monolignols.
+The phenylpropenes, phenylpropanoids with allylbenzene (3-phenylpropene) as the parent compound, are also derived from the monolignols.
+Examples include eugenol, chavicol, safrole, and estragole.
 These compounds are the primary constituents of various essential oils.

 Coumarins and flavonoids

 Hydroxylation of cinnamic acid in the 4-position by trans-cinnamate 4-monooxygenase leads to p-coumaric acid, which can be further modified into hydroxylated derivatives such as umbelliferone.
 Another use of p-coumaric acid via its thioester with coenzyme A, i.e. 4-coumaroyl-CoA, is the production of chalcones.
-This is achieved with the addition of 3 malonyl-CoA molecules and their cyclization into a second phenyl group.
+This is achieved with the addition of three malonyl-CoA molecules and their cyclization into a second phenyl group.
 Chalcones are the precursors of all flavonoids, a diverse class of phytochemicals.